MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

 * You're an admin of a Fabric [workspace](../../get-started/create-workspaces.md)

 >[!NOTE]
-> You'll also be able to see the deployment pipelines button if you previously created a pipeline or if a pipeline was shared with you.
+> You can also see the deployment pipelines button if you previously created a pipeline or if a pipeline was shared with you.

 ## Step 1 - Create a deployment pipeline